 The core avantgarde subjects

-I will now proceed to describe and illustrate the core avantgarde subjects that will make the common thread of this thesis.
+I will now proceed to describe and discuss? the core avantgarde subjects that will make the common thread of this thesis.
 Any art movement that claims to be Avantgarde ought to at least address the subjects presented here.

 The autonomy of art

 The concept of the autonomy of art refers to the idea that art should be self-contained, self-referential, and independent of external influences, particularly those of politics and society.
-It implies that art should be valued for its own sake, without the need for it to serve a specific function or purpose in society.
+It implies that art should be valued for its own sake (l’art pour l’art), without the need for it to serve a specific function or purpose in society.

 According to (Burger 1984), Chapters 2 and 3.
 The idea of the autonomy of art, particularly the notion of "art for art's sake", gained prominence during the rise of bourgeois society in the 18th and 19th centuries.
 It reflected a desire to separate art from utilitarian and practical functions.
 This concept aligns with the values of the emerging bourgeois or middle-class society, which valued individualism, self-expression, and the pursuit of aesthetic pleasure.
 Art is then seen as a realm where individuals can freely explore their creativity and emotions.
 In particular, Peter Burger points out that the rise of the individual independent artist coincides with the appearance of the private art collector.
 As a follow-up, the autonomy of art also played a role in the development of cultural capital.
 Art, especially in the form of fine arts and high culture, became a marker of social status and education among the bourgeois class.